-JOURNAL ENTRY 3 - LAST 3RD OF THE NOVEL - Length - minimum of 150 words GUIDING QUESTIONS:
+ENTRY 3 - LAST 3RD OF THE NOVEL

+GUIDING QUESTIONS:

-- What is the climax of the novel? - How are the major and minor conflicts resolved? - What message did you get from the novel? - How was this message conveyed? - How realistic is the novel? - How is the title important to the main idea of the novel? - How does the novel compare to others that you have read? - Why would you (or why wouldn't you) recommend this novel to a friend? - Choose a quote and explain its importance to the novel.
+- What is the climax of the novel?

+- How are the major and minor conflicts resolved?

+- What message did you get from the novel?

+- How was this message conveyed?

+- How realistic is the novel?

+- How is the title important to the main idea of the book? - How does the novel compare to others that you have read? - Why would you (or why wouldn't you) recommend this novel to a friend? - Choose a quote and explain its importance to the novel.

 Obviously, some of you may read the same title.
-That's OK, but each of you must have a copy of whatever title you read.
+That's OK, but each of you must have a copy of whatever you read.

+PLEASE NOTE

-PLEASE NOTE: Some books may contain language and situations intended for mature readers.
+Some of the books may contain language and situations intended for mature readers.
 You should have parent or guardian approval in selecting the book you read.